Writing Arithmetic Circuits

 Implementing conditional logic in ZK circuits requires special techniques.
 Here’s how to implement an if-else condition:

-• This gate ensures that c is a valid boolean value (either 0 or 1)
+• This gate ensures that cc is a valid boolean value (either 0 or 1).

 If-Else Condition